 The first page of text (typically the Introduction) uses the Arabic number “1” and pages thereafter carry consecutive Arabic numbers, including the pages in the Appendices and References.
 Arabic numbers are positioned in the upper right-hand corner, one inch from the top and one inch in from the right edge of the paper.

-Heading level styles vary among disciplines.
-Please check with your committee regarding specific requirements in your discipline.
-Define the format of headings and subheadings in the Styles window.
-Using Styles for heading levels will allow for conversion to a tagged accessible PDF.
-Note: Do not use character formatting, such as bold or underline for headings.
+Use built-in formatting styles for headings.
+Define the format of headings and subheadings to match the general outline below or as required by your program.
+Using built-in formatting styles for heading levels will allow for conversion to a tagged accessible PDF.
 Each new primary heading must start on a new page.

 HEADING LEVEL ONE